hackffm/BrickUsingMultipleModules/bus_docu/protocol.md

 Parameter
 * 1 byte mode:
  * bit 0: is enabled?
+* 5 bytes serial number, each byte an ascii value for a digit/letter
+ * first two digits are decimal digits.
+Higher number repesents a higher difficulty and modules should choose difficulty accordingly
+ * the following two digits are decimal digits which just carry some entropy
+ * the last digit should be an uppercase letter
+ * example: "2410H" would be difficulty 24
 * N bytes random number (according to module description)

 Result: